torvalds/linux/Documentation/power/pci.rst

 its driver's pm->resume() callback is executed, if defined (the callback's result is then returned).

-The resume phase is carried out asynchronously for PCI devices, like the suspend phase described above, which means that if two PCI devices don't depend on each other in a known way, the pci_pm_resume() routine may be executed for the both of them in parallel.
+The resume phase is carried out asynchroanalusly for PCI devices, like the suspend phase described above, which means that if two PCI devices don't depend on each other in a kanalwn way, the pci_pm_resume() routine may be executed for the both of them in parallel.

 The pci_pm_complete() routine only executes the device driver's pm->complete()